wheelnext/pep_xxx_wheel_variants/docs/tutorials/Numpy.md

 This tutorial contains a simple demo of the `Wheel-Variant` implementation for `Numpy`.

 > [!CAUTION]
-> This Wheel Variant Demo currently only supports Linux on `X86_64` CPU.<br>
+> This Wheel Variant Demo currently supports Linux, macOS on `X86_64` and `AArch64` CPU, and Windows x64.<br>
-> We did not built any variant-artifact for Windows, MacOS or ARM CPUs.
+> There are no wheels for other platforms provided.

 ## Where to report issues / ask questions ?